by Andrea M. Darcy

 Of course a behavioural pattern is something we’ve done for so long we usually need support to recognise it and start making that different choice.
 A counsellor or psychotherapist can gently help you see where this way of relating comes from and how you can start to shift it.

 Want to talk to someone about your relationship struggles?
 We connect you with London’s top talk therapists in central locations.
 Not in London?
 Try our booking site to meet counsellors nationwide.
-Or book Skype therapy and we can help you no matter where you live.
+Or book online therapy and we can help you no matter where you live.